Quantum router of silicon-vacancy centers via a diamond waveguide: Introduction

-Diamonds have recently attracted considerable attention as a promising platform for solid-state quantum information processing due to their unique physical properties \cite{PhysRevLett.118.223603,PhysRevA.98.052346,Doherty2013,doi:10.1126/science.1131871,PhysRevLett.113.263601,PhysRevLett.122.063601,becker_ultrafast_2016}.
-Besides the nitrogen-vacancy center in diamond \cite{doi:10.1126/science.1231364,PhysRevX.6.041060,PhysRevA.97.052303,PhysRevLett.108.043604,balasubramanian_ultralong_2009,PhysRevA.96.063810,PhysRevLett.108.143601,PhysRevLett.117.015502,Maze_2011}, Si-vacancy (SiV) center in diamond has emerged as a leading platform among solid-state quantum systems \cite{PhysRevApplied.11.024073,Lekavicius:19,PhysRevLett.107.235502}.
-The strain-induced interaction between SiV centers and the phonon modes achieves spin-phonon coupling strengths up to the megahertz scale, significantly exceeding the spin-photon coupling strength in nitrogen-vacancy center \cite{PhysRevB.97.205444,Jahnke_2015,sohn_controlling_2018}.
-This characteristic offers us a novel approach to phonon-mediated quantum manipulation.
-Based on this advantage, numerous studies have been conducted, including the development of phonon-based quantum networks \cite{PhysRevLett.120.213603}, the generation of spin-squeezed states \cite{PhysRevA.103.013709,WOS:000541886200002,Ren:24,PhysRevA.110.052610,PhysRevA.101.042313}, and quantum simulation of the SSH models \cite{PhysRevResearch.2.013121,PhysRevResearch.3.013025,PhysRevResearch.4.023077}.
+Diamond color centers, such as the germanium-vacancy (GeV), nitrogen-vacancy (NV), tin-vacancy (SnV), and silicon-vacancy (SiV) systems, play significant roles in quantum science and technology \cite{PhysRevLett.118.223603,PhysRevA.98.052346,Doherty2013,doi:10.1126/science.1131871,PhysRevLett.113.263601,PhysRevLett.122.063601,PhysRevX.13.041037,PhysRevApplied.15.064010,becker_ultrafast_2016}.
+Although NV centers are widely employed and exhibit outstanding coherence properties \cite{doi:10.1126/science.1231364,PhysRevX.6.041060,PhysRevA.97.052303,PhysRevLett.108.043604,balasubramanian_ultralong_2009,PhysRevA.96.063810,PhysRevLett.108.143601,PhysRevLett.117.015502,Maze_2011}, their intrinsically weak coupling to diamond phonon modes limits their performance in strong-coupling regimes.
+In contrast, centers such as SiV and SnV feature strain-mediated phonon couplings that exceed those of NV centers by several orders of magnitude \cite{PhysRevB.97.205444,Jahnke_2015,sohn_controlling_2018,PhysRevX.13.041037}, establishing them as leading candidates among solid-state quantum platforms \cite{PhysRevApplied.11.024073,Lekavicius:19,PhysRevLett.107.235502,PhysRevX.13.041037}.
+This characteristic offers us a different approach to phonon-mediated quantum manipulation.
+Based on this advantage, numerous studies have been conducted, including the development of phonon-based quantum networks \cite{PhysRevLett.120.213603}, the generation of spin-squeezed states \cite{PhysRevA.103.013709,WOS:000541886200002,Ren:24,PhysRevA.110.052610,PhysRevA.101.042313}, and quantum simulation of the Su-Schrieffer-Heeger models \cite{PhysRevResearch.2.013121,PhysRevResearch.3.013025,PhysRevResearch.4.023077}.
 The spin-phonon coupling properties and scalability of diamond waveguides endow the coupled system of SiV centers and phonons as a natural platform for solid-state quantum routers.
-However, two fundamental challenges remain in the realization of the quantum routing function \cite{8068178}.
-First, remote entanglement is required as an essential resource in quantum routing.
+However, three fundamental challenges remain in the realization of the quantum routing function \cite{8068178}.
+First, the generated entanglement decreases dramatically with increasing the distance among the quantum nodes.
 Second, the inevitable environmental noise in diamond waveguides causes decoherence on both quantum entanglement and state transfer of the SiV centers.
-Thus, robust preparation of long-range entanglement and effective suppression of decoherence during quantum-state transmission are critical for advancing quantum routing.
+Third, conventional quantum routers typically operate as end-to-end switches \cite{PhysRevLett.111.103604,PhysRevA.92.063836,PhysRevA.105.013711,PhysRevA.98.063809,PhysRevA.99.033827,PhysRevA.109.053707,PhysRevA.89.013805}, which makes it hard to support a parallel state transfer to multiple nodes.
+Thus, achieving robust long-range entanglement, suppressing decoherence during state transmission, and overcoming the end‑to‑end limitation of conventional quantum routers are highly desired.